These shower steamers use essential oils for a wonderful aromatherapy experience. A nice alternative to bath bombs for all your shower loving friends.

 - Let them dry overnight.
 Then flip over the tin and tap out the steamers.

-- Let them dry further (1-2 days more if necessary) until they are nice and firm, before storing in a covered jar.
+- Let them dry further (1-2 days more if necessary) until they are nice and firm, before storing them in a covered jar or other airtight container.

 The Experience